mvidner/ctoolu/README.md

 ## Usage

 Ensure ctoolu is launched either manually or via `ctoolu.desktop` by restarting your desktop session.

-When text which matches one of the pattern is copied to the clipboard, you will see a popup menu.
+When text which matches one of the patterns is copied to the clipboard, you will see a popup menu.
+You can also sidestep the clipboard via `ctoolu-activate "TEXT"`

 ## Examples of patterns: